Generalizing the Network Scale-Up Method: A New Estimator for the Size of Hidden Populations: Estimates with a sample from

-For a particular definition of a network tie an individual $i$'s degree, $d_{i,U}$ must be conceptually well-defined, but it may not be very easy to directly observe.
-For the basic scale-up estimator, the most commonly used technique for estimating respondents' network sizes is called the known population method \citep{killworth_social_1998,bernard_counting_2010}.\footnote{ There are other techniques for estimating personal network size, including the summation method \citep{mccarty_comparing_2001,bernard_counting_2010}, which could be used in conjunction with many of our results.
+For a particular definition of a network tie an individual $i$'s degree, $d_{i,U}$ may not be very easy to directly observe, even if the network is conceptually well-defined.
+For the basic scale-up estimator, the most commonly used technique for estimating respondents' network sizes is called the known population method \citep{killworth_social_1998a,bernard_counting_2010a}.\footnote{ There are other techniques for estimating personal network size, including the summation method \citep{mccarty_comparing_2001a,bernard_counting_2010a}, which could be used in conjunction with many of our results.
 We focus on the known population method here because it is relatively easy to work with from a statistical perspective, and also because there is some evidence that it works better in practice \citep{salganik_assessing_2011,rwandabiomedicalcenter_estimating_2012} } The known population method is based on the idea that we can estimate a respondent's network size by asking how many connections she has to a number of different groups whose sizes are known.
 The more connections a respondent reports to these groups, the larger we estimate her network to be.
-Current standard practice is to ask a respondent about her connections to approximately 20 groups of known size in order to estimate her degree~\citep{bernard_counting_2010}, although the exact number of groups used has no impact on the bias of the estimates as we show in Results~\ref{res:kpestimator-dff} and~\ref{res:kpestimator-duf}.
+Current standard practice is to ask a respondent about her connections to approximately 20 groups of known size in order to estimate her degree~\citep{bernard_counting_2010a}, although the exact number of groups used has no impact on the bias of the estimates as we show in Results~\ref{res:kpestimator-dff} and~\ref{res:kpestimator-duf}.